DEFRA/epr-backend/docs/architecture/decisions/0005-admin-ui-adr.md

 From the organisational point of view, it establishes a clear separation between the publicly and privately accessible functions while helping the product team to separate concerns and define parallel streams of works, which will help us divide our tasks.

-The full scope of the project is still being defined as part of the (High Level Design)(../discovery/pepr-hld.md), but we believe there are no risks associated with creating an Admin UI as a starting point for managing the needs of Service Maintainers and the Regulator, and as a gateway to the protected endpoints in `epr-backend`.
+The full scope of the project is still being defined as part of the [High Level Design](../discovery/pepr-hld.md), but we believe there are no risks associated with creating an Admin UI as a starting point for managing the needs of Service Maintainers and the Regulator, and as a gateway to the protected endpoints in `epr-backend`.

+In the future a more sophisticated mechanism that enables user management capabilities will need to be devised.
+This implies that user administration will be performed manually by the team in the initial phases.

+The decision to **authenticate** users with AAD, with **authorization** happening within the service (via a simple RBAC implementation)

+- is consistent with the approach taken in other CDP services (so should be familiar to future maintainers)
+- means user administration will be performed manually by the team in the initial phases
+- may need to be replaced with a more sophisticated mechanism for enabling user management capabilities in the future